kmBlaine/yucon/doc/UnitsCFG.md

 Gallon therefore must have unique names to disambiguate ie "gal-us" or "gal-uk".

 #### 1.3 - Zero Point:
-In most cases 0 units is 0 base units; 0 inches is the same length 0 centimeters.
-Temperature is the notable exception to this rule where 32F is equal to 0C and 0K is equal to -273.2C and -459.6F and thus we need to know where our scales meet.
+In most cases 0 units is 0 reference units; 0 inches is the same length 0 centimeters, 0 gallons is the same volume as 0 litres and so on.
+Temperature is the notable exception to this rule; 0 F is **NOT** 0C.
+In fact its actually somewhere around -17.8 C. The zero point tells us where zero for this unit is on the reference unit's scale.

-**Ex.** Yucon uses Kelvin as the base temperature unit.
+**Ex.** Yucon uses Kelvin as the reference temperature unit.
 Lets see how Fahrenheit and Celcius are defined:

     [celcius]
     aliases     = C
     type        = temperature
-    conv_factor = 1                 # C and K have the same step size but define 0 differently
+    conv_factor = 1           # Celcius and Kelvin have the same step size
-    zero_point  = 273.15            # 0C is equivalent to 273.15K
+    zero_point  = 273.15      # but 0 C is actually 273.15 K

     [fahrenheit]
     aliases     = F
     type        = temperature
-    conv_factor = 0.555555555555556 # 1 step on the F scale is 0.555555555555556 steps on the K scale
+    conv_factor = 0.555555555555556   # Fahrenheit is 5/9 of a degree Kelvin
-    zero_point  = 255.361           # 0F is equivalent to 255.361K
+    zero_point  = 255.372222222222222 # and 0 F is 255.372 K
+    tags        = us,uk

 #### 1.4 - Dimensions:
-most units are one-dimensional meaning that when a metric prefix is applied, it scales in direct proportion to the prefix; 1 mL is 1/1000th of a litre.
+Most units are one-dimensional meaning that when a metric prefix is applied, it scales in direct proportion to the prefix; 1 mL is 1/1000th of a litre.
 However, square and cubic units do not obey this wisdom;
 1 cubic centimeter is actually 1/1,000,000th of 1 cubic meter.
 This is because